emdgroup-liquid/liquid/CONTRIBUTING.md

 ## Code of conduct

-This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone who participates in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [liquid@emdgroup.com](liquid@emdgroup.com).

 ## I don't want to read this whole thing I just have a question!!!